swarnendubiswas/dotemacs/README.md

 # GNU Emacs

 I use GNU Emacs as my primary editor on a GNU/Linux platform.
-This repository lists my GNU Emacs customizations, tailored according to my preferences and all in one place.
+This repository lists my customizations tailored according to my preferences.
 This setup should work for a GNU/Linux platform.

-Most of the included customizations are collected from the Internet.
+Most of the included customizations are from the Internet.
 Suggestions and pull requests are welcome.

 ## Installation

-You might want to backup your contents if your `.emacs.d` directory is not empty.
-Then, use the following command to check out the source:
+You might want to back up your contents if your `.emacs.d` directory is not empty.
+Then, use the following command to check out the source.

 ```Bash
 git clone https://github.com/swarnendubiswas/dotemacs.git .emacs.d